Periodisation of Roman civilisation: Byzantine Empire and Empire of the Greeks

 The Crimean War had a profound—and unrecognized—impact by forging a new distinction between "Byzantine/Byzantium" and "Greek/Greece," in a context in which the "Empire of the Greeks" had become a politically toxic concept to the Great Powers of Europe.
 In response, European intellectuals increasingly began to lean on the conceptually adjacent and neutral term Byzantium in order to create a semantic bulwark between the acceptable national aspirations of the new Greek state, on the one hand, and its dangerous imperial fantasies and its (perceived) Russian patrons, on the other.

 The start date varies according to differing interpretations.
 Some use the Diocletian reforms, the foundation of Constantinople, council of Chalcedon in 451, the fall of the western Roman Empire, the loss of lands to the Arabs or the proclamation of Charlemagne as dates when the eastern Roman Empire became the Byzantine Empire.
 The traditional view set by Gibbon and the revised view by Late Antiquity historians that emerged from Germany and England dominate the interpretations.
-Newer scholarship, such as by Anthony Kaldellis, reject the term all together and that there was no start date as it was a continuation of the Roman Empire.
+Newer scholarship, such as by Anthony Kaldellis, rejects the term altogether and argues that there was no start date, as it was a continuation of the Roman Empire.